CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

 In this exercise you have covered the following:

    - Configured WAF to Protect your web application
-   - Published an application to the internet with the application gateway
+   - Accessed your application using application gateway
    - Customized WAF rules
    - Performed Attack simulation
    - Perfomed Rate Limiting using Azure Front Door